zhanglabs/COFACTOR/README.md

 The list of targets with modeling result is available [here](list.txt).

 ## Reference ##
 1. Chengxin Zhang, Lydie Lane, Gilbert S. Omenn, Yang Zhang.
 "A Blinded Testing of Function Annotation for uPE1 Proteins by the I-TASSER/COFACTOR Pipeline Using the 2018-2019 Additions to neXtProt and CAFA3 Challenge".
 (2019).
+Under review.
 2. Chengxin Zhang, Xiaoqiong Wei, Gilbert S. Omenn, Yang Zhang.
 "Structure and Protein Interaction-based Gene Ontology Annotations Reveal Likely Functions of Uncharacterized Proteins on Human Chromosome 17".
 Journal of Proteome Research, 17: 4186-4196 (2018).